 Creating a Saved Query

-Saved Queries in ADUC allows administrators to access and audit information in AD and filter just those objects which meet a certain criteria.
+Saved Queries in ADUC allow administrators to access and audit information in AD and filter just those objects that meet certain criteria.
+A saved query can also help you save time because it eliminates the need to construct the query each time you visit the Search page.

 - Type in a suitable name for the saved query and click Define Query.